J-yphen/jdk-droame-hackathon/README.md

 # JDK Droame Hackathon

-This is a flutter based cross platform mobile application our team build for *Droame Hackathon*
+This is a flutter based cross platform mobile application our team is building for the *Droame Hackathon*

 ### Our Team Members